In this post, you’ll find all the best events and things to see and do in April. We have a Top 10 list of things to do that is updated for 2023.

-- Crafty Bastards Arts & Crafts Fair - April 18
+- Crafty Bastards Arts & Crafts Fair - April 22nd-23rd

 Take a look at our free things to do post for more free activities.

 The Cajun crawfish boil offers 4,000 pounds of crawfish and a stage with live, local music.
-General Admission is between $50 and $60, depending on whether you can catch the early bird ticket sales.
+General Admission is between $20-$95, depending on whether you want to eat or VIP access.